 4. What is a Director Identification number?

-A Director Identification Number or DIN is an 8-digit unique identification number, which is allotted by the Central Government to each individual who wants to be a director of any company or who already is a director of any company.
+A Director Identification Number or DIN is an 8-digit unique identification number.
+This is allotted by the Central Government to each individual who wishes to become a director of any company or who has already become a director of any company.
 Once allotted, the DIN number has lifetime validity.